 • Those living in rural areas can save on energy costs by planting trees and shrubs as windbreaks.
 Even a few well-placed trees can make a difference.

-• Strategically position plants and trees outside your windows for shade from the heat of the sun.
-According to Utah State University, planting the right trees in the right places can help you save energy by keeping your house cooler, thus reducing the need to turn on the air conditioner.
+• Strategically position plants and trees outside your windows for shade from the sun's heat.
+Planting the right trees in the right places can help you save energy by keeping your house cooler, thus reducing the need to turn on the air conditioner.

 Note: These tips are suggested as general practices.

 Actual results may vary.
 When you’re thinking about ways to save energy in the summer, spend some time reviewing all areas of your home.
-Start with your air conditioner and make your way through the list of suggestions above.
+Start with your air conditioner and go through the list of suggestions above.
 You can also take a look at our different energy plans to see if there’s potential for extra savings this summer.
 Stay cool!